Photo: Westend61/Getty

 The study, led by researchers at NYU Grossman School of Medicine, estimated these deaths could cost the United States about $40 to $47 billion annually in lost economic productivity.

-“This study adds to the growing data base on the impact of plastics on the human body and bolsters public health and business cases for reducing or eliminating the use of plastics,” says lead author Leonardo Trasande, MD, MPP, a professor in the Departments of Environmental Medicine and Population Health and director of the Center for the Investigation of Environmental Hazards at NYU Langone Health.
+“This study adds to the growing data base on the impact of plastics on the human body and bolsters public health and business cases for reducing or eliminating the use of plastics,” says lead author Leonardo Trasande, MD, MPP, the Jim G. Hendrick, MD, Professor of Pediatrics in the Department of Pediatrics, professor in the Department of Population Health, and a member of the Division of Environmental Medicine at NYU Langone Health.

 Read more from CNN Health.